 Whether this was a suicide or a homicide remains a decision for the coroner and the police.
 However, you know it’s a bad day when the man you gave $12,000,000 appears to have committed suicide after asking for your money back.

 Another good platitude used here is: If it looks too good to be true, it probably is.
 A follow on lemma would be Even if it is true, do you want to take the risk?.

-The other exciting part of this is that the initial investors seem to have recruited friends and family to add money to the scheme.
+The other exciting part is that the initial investors seem to have recruited friends and family to add money to the scheme.
 This is worrisome too.
 I wouldn’t say I like giving investment advice to family or friends.
 This is mainly because my friends and family know a lot more than I do in the first place.
 How do you recruit someone into an alleged scheme like this?

 I’d Never Fall for that!
 Or Would I?

 Please do not mistake my commentary as any smugness or pride on my part.
 I am confident that I could easily be bamboozled or flimflammed into this alleged scheme.
 I thank my lucky stars that I have not been conned (so far)(that I know of).
-The kind of sociopath that can run this kind of alleged scam is not easy to spot.
+The sociopath that can run this alleged scam is not easy to spot.
 They will have persuasive skills that can trick even the best of us, so always beware and be on your guard.
-A follow-on is also be wary of friends or family with “new and exciting” investment opportunities.
+A follow-on is also to be wary of friends or family with “new and exciting” investment opportunities.